The Law on Indecent Assault

 - That an assault was committed.
 Under the Criminal Code in WA you are guilty of assault if you touch, move or apply force of any kind to another person without the consent of that person.

 - The assault must have been carried out in “indecent” circumstances.
 The term “indecent” is determined through the standards of a reasonable person.
 The word “indecent” has no definite legal meaning, and the term must be taken in its commonly understood meaning.
 Essentially, “indecent” is defined to be anything that is unbecoming or offensive to common propriety.
 Whether an indecent assault has occurred can depend on a range of factors.
 It can depend on the act itself, the circumstances of the conduct, or the relationship between the parties involved.
-But, there must some sort of sexual element to the act.
+But, there must be some sort of sexual element to the act.
 Whether or not an act is indecent may depend on why it was done.
 That is, the motivation of the person doing the act.

 - The act must have been done without the consent of the other person.
 That means that the other person didn’t agree to the act or give conscious and voluntary permission for the act to be done.
 Consent can be determined by a range of factors such as words spoken, actions, or the relationship between the parties.